Meet our amazing Team

 Sonia has worked within the statutory and voluntary sector in the field of criminal justice, drugs and alcohol, domestic abuse, anger management, homelessness and complex families for over 20 years.
 She studied Criminology at Birkbeck University, London and is a trained and experienced alcohol and drugs counsellor, anger management specialist, group-worker and PTTLLS level 4 trainer, level 3 Designated Safeguarding officer and trained restorative practitioner.
 She is an experienced Funding and development manager, with a track record of successfully devising and setting up innovative projects both in London and Essex.
 Sonia identified that the many of male clients she worked with over her career seemed to share a common factor of an absent father and wanted to do something about this so set about devising Lads Need Dads.
 Sonia has a heart for prevention work.
 She is a fellow with the School of Social Entrepreneurs and is a Shackleton Foundation leader.
 Sonia holds a Certificate of Education in Managing Charities and Social Enterprise with Anglia Ruskin University.
 She is also a Trustee with the Men and Boys Coalition which highlights and tackles issues where the needs of men and boys are unmet.

-Mandy is a Senior Children’s Social worker in Tendring Essex with 34 years qualified social work experience.
-She case manages children from birth until their 16th birthday.
-Mandy specialises with children who have additional needs.
+Mandy is a retired Senior Children’s Social worker in Tendring Essex with 34 years qualified social work experience.
+Mandy specialised with children who have additional needs.
 Mandy joined the board as she was so enthusiastic about the work of Lads Need Dads, having referred her own son onto the programme and witnessing such positive changes in him; such as raised self-esteem, confidence, motivation, emotional resilience and improved attitude towards school.
-She was thrilled to be asked to join the board.
 Having a parent of a service user the board feel will prove invaluable when shaping its services to meet the needs of its young men.

 Eric is a recently retired accountant who worked at a senior level in local government for 50 years.
 He was in charge of the strategic financial arrangements for many services operating in a county council.
 For the last 7 years he managed the adult social care budget and is fully aware of the challenges of providing services to vulnerable groups in our society.
 Eric has 3 grown up sons and 4 grandchildren.